upmind/enhance-sdk-php/OpenApi/docs/Api/WebsitesApi.md

 $org_id = 'org_id_example'; // string | The id of the organization.
 $new_website = new \Upmind\EnhanceSdk\Model\NewWebsite(); // \Upmind\EnhanceSdk\Model\NewWebsite | New website details.
 If the organization is the MO, they need not have a subscription to create a website.
 In all other cases organization needs to be subscribed to a plan that allows creating websites.
 $clone_from = 'clone_from_example'; // string | The ID of the website to clone.
 Note that a website cannot be cloned from another website if the kind parameter is specified and different from `normal`.
-$kind = new \Upmind\EnhanceSdk\Model\WebsiteKind(); // WebsiteKind | The kind of a *special* website that needs to be created.
+$kind = new \Upmind\EnhanceSdk\Model\\Upmind\EnhanceSdk\Model\WebsiteKind(); // \Upmind\EnhanceSdk\Model\WebsiteKind | The kind of a *special* website that needs to be created.
 Whether this website is to be a *control panel* website or a *phpMyAdmin* website.
 Note: in order to create a new *phpMyAdmin* website the control panel website needs to be created first, since the new phpMyAdmin website will be under the control panel domain.

 try {
     $result = $apiInstance->createWebsite($org_id, $new_website, $clone_from, $kind);